 - Simple Ingredients: Made with fresh apples, a little sugar, cinnamon, and lemon juice, nothing artificial, just pure, natural flavors.

-👩🏻🍳How to Make Applesauce
+👩🏻🍳How to Make Homemade Applesauce

 1. Use a peeler to peel, and an apple corer slicer to core, and slice the apples.